commercetools/commercetools-sdk-php-v2/README.md

     }
 ```
 <a id="authentication"></a>
-### Authentication
+## Authentication
 The factory class [ProviderFactory](https://github.com/commercetools/commercetools-sdk-php-v2/blob/master/src/Client/ProviderFactory.php) is for managing authentication and token handling.

 <a id="token-storage-creation"></a>
-#### Token Storage Creation
+### Token Storage Creation
-The `createTokenStorageProvider` method generates a TokenStorageProvider that manages tokens using different flows: Refresh Flow and Anonymous Flow.
+To generate a TokenStorageProvider that manages tokens using different flows: Refresh Flow and Anonymous Flow, you can use `ProviderFactory::createTokenStorageProvider($anonTokenUrl, $refreshTokenUrl, $clientCredentials, $client, $tokenStorage, $anonymousIdProvider);`.

 <a id="password-flow"></a>
-#### Password Flow
+### Password Flow
-The `createPasswordFlowProvider` method creates a PasswordFlowTokenProvider for authenticating users with username and password, acquiring tokens securely.
+The `ProviderFactory::createPasswordFlowProvider($passwordTokenUrl, $clientCredentials, $client, $tokenStorage);` method, creates a PasswordFlowTokenProvider for authenticating users with username and password, acquiring tokens securely.

 <a id="anonymous-flow"></a>
-#### Anonymous Flow
+### Anonymous Flow
-The `createAnonymousFlowProvider` method constructs an AnonymousFlowTokenProvider to manage tokens for anonymous users, integrating with the API's anonymous token endpoint.
+The `createAnonymousFlowProvider($anonTokenUrl, $clientCredentials, $client, $refreshFlowTokenProvider, $anonymousIdProvider);` method builds an AnonymousFlowTokenProvider to manage tokens for anonymous users, integrating with the API's anonymous token endpoint.

 <a id="refresh-flow"></a>
-#### Refresh Flow
+### Refresh Flow
-The `createRefreshFlowProvider`method sets up a RefreshFlowTokenProvider to handle token refresh operations seamlessly, ensuring continuous access to API resources.
+The `createRefreshFlowProvider($refreshTokenUrl, $clientCredentials, $client, $tokenStorage)` method sets up a RefreshFlowTokenProvider to handle token refresh operations seamlessly, ensuring continuous access to API resources.

 <a id="middlewares"></a>
 ## Middlewares